rogersanctus/df-loader/README.md

 ------------

 - Rotations on animations will not work as expected when each cell (frame) have more than one sprite with position different from the animation center point.
-Also if some sprite was previously rotated, a new rotation will not consider the previous rotation.